Spurs Odyssey Banner

 Spurs were playing mainly on the break and had long-range efforts from Young (over) and Sherwood (wide), while Booth missed his chance to open his account from an acute angle.

-Spurs fans were contemplating the record 5th consecutive 0-0 when out of the blue in the dying minutes a break away move ended with Leo threading a ball through to Rebrov, who all of a sudden was in on goal with only the keeper the beat, and managed to slip the ball past Weaver to send the traveling fans mad.
-A magic moment, giving us our first away win of the season.
+Spurs fans were contemplating the record 5th consecutive 0-0 when out of the blue in the dying minutes a breakaway move ended with Leo threading a ball through to Rebrov, who all of a sudden was in on goal with only the keeper the beat, and managed to slip the ball past Weaver to send the traveling fans mad.
+It was a magic moment, giving us our first away league win of the season.